wille/native-tear/README.md

 Clone of [hidden-tear](https://github.com/utkusen/hidden-tear/) written in C++

-Written for Windows and Linux
+Written for Windows and Linux (currently)

-## Dependencies

-- Boost.Filesystem
-- Boost.System